ElArkk/jax-unirep/README.md

 ## Feature Requests

-Feature requests are always welcome to be posted on the [issue tracker]!
+Feature requests are always welcome to be posted on the [issue tracker][it]!
 That said, please temper your expectations, as `jax-unirep` development happens as and when the lead maintainers (Arkadij Kummer and Eric Ma) encounter needs in their day jobs.